nyx-project/vyhub-documentation/docs/game/minecraft.md

 User groups are automatically synced.
 For this to work correctly, the [serverbundle](../guide/serverbundle.md) must be in `multigoup: enabled` mode.

 VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the [group](../guide/group.md) settings.

+## Bans and Warnings

+> Bans and Warnings are synced between servers withing one serverbundle.

+When using a proxy network: When all backend servers are in one serverbundle, bans are global.

 ## Rewards